Modliborzyce, Lublin Voivodeship

-Modliborzyce is a town in Janów Lubelski County, Lublin Voivodeship, in eastern Poland.
+Modliborzyce is a town in Janów County, Lublin Voivodeship, in eastern Poland.
 It is the seat of the gmina (administrative district) called Gmina Modliborzyce.
 It has a population of 1,311.

 Modliborzyce is picturesquely located at the point where three major geographical regions of Poland meet - Lublin Upland, Sandomierz Basin, and Roztocze.
 Southern part of the town belongs to the Landscape Park of Janów Forest, and northern is covered by the protected area of Roztocze.

 Name

 The name comes from Modliborzyce, Świętokrzyskie Voivodeship, which had existed before the foundation of the town.
 The name Modliborzyce itself is based on an ancient Polish given name Modlibog.